Coronavirus (COVID-19): Useful information

 - Email firstname.lastname@example.org if you would like any further signposting to services

-1. Connect – While you are social distancing or self-isolating it is important that you stay connected to your friends and family.
+1. Connect – It is important to stay connected with your friends and family during this time of uncertainty.
+Now that restrictions are being to ease, you can enjoy more face to face connections but remember to still follow the social distancing guidelines and where possible meet up outside.
 We are lucky that social media and our phones allow us to keep in contact with the people we care about.
-There are different ways you can communicate online, for example there are many games you can play against your friends
+There are different ways you can communicate online, for example there are many games you can play against your friends.

-2. Be Active – You may not be able to play group games such as football.
-However, that does not mean you cannot exercise.
-You can still go for a walk, run or cycle once a day on your own or with people you live with.
+2. Be Active – There are now more opportunities to exercise with other people outside and indoor venues will be reopening within the next few weeks.
+Your sports sessions may not be quite the same as before but it will still be a great way to benefit your mental health.
+If you are not quite ready to return to sport or the gym, you can still go for a walk, run or cycle once a day on your own or with people you live with.
 There are lots of free apps, YouTube videos and online resources to help you exercise at home.
 Sport England has produced this guide: How to stay active while you are at home.

 3. Take Notice – Remember the things that make you HAPPY!
 Some ways of doing that could be:

 - Make a thankful jar – even in these difficult times, there are plenty of things to be grateful for

 - Create a time capsule of things that bring you joy

 - Plant some seeds and watch them grow